lucascviveiros/SpiderOpenGL/README.md

 # SpiderOpenGL

-This program simulates the movements of a spider using OpenGL and C++
+Spider movement simulation by using C++ and OpenGL

 Make sure you have the OpenGL libraries installed